gridu/SPRING-Epriimak/README.md

 If record with such name not exists exception will be thrown
 4. To get all records send GET request on *http://localhost:8080/phoneBookREST/v1/customers/getAllRecords* \
 To get record by specific name send GET request on *http://localhost:8080/phoneBookREST/v1/customers/getRecordByName/PERSON_NAME*

+#### Swagger
+1. Run application
+2. Swagger will be on *http://localhost:8080/phoneBookREST/swagger-ui.html*

 ## Running test
 Application contains some service tests.